OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 APIs that require the PSU as well as TPP to be identified and authenticated can only be accessed using an access token issued through an Authorization Code Grant, Hybrid Grant or CIBA.

-The Authorization Code Grant (see [Section 4.1 of the OAuth 2.0 RFC](https://tools.ietf.org/html/rfc6749#section-4.1) and [Section 3.1 of the OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)) can be used to redirect a PSU to the ASPSP's authorization pages in order to authenticate the PSU and generate and authorization code.
+The Hybrid Grant (See [Section 3.3. of the OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)) can be used to redirect a PSU to the ASPSP's authorization pages in order to authenticate the PSU and generate and authorization code.
 The TPP can then exchange this authorization code for an access token by calling the ASPSP's token end-point and authenticating itself.

-The Hybrid Grant (See [Section 3.3. of the OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#HybridFlowAuth)) provides another redirect based mechanism for authenticating PSUs that is deemed to be more secure than using the Authorization Code Grant.
+Earlier versions of thsi specification referenced the use of The Authorization Code Grant (see [Section 4.1 of the OAuth 2.0 RFC](https://tools.ietf.org/html/rfc6749#section-4.1) and [Section 3.1 of the OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth)) as  another redirect based mechanism for authenticating PSUs.
+The FAPI security profile states states that the hybrid flow should be used.
+ASPSPs should not implement this flow, but should use the Hybrid Grant instead.

-The [The UK Open Banking Security Profile](https://bitbucket.org/openid/obuk/src/4630771db004da59992fb201641f5c4ff2c881f1/uk-openbanking-security-profile.md?at=master&fileviewer=file-view-default) and [FAPI read & Write API Security Profile](https://openid.net/specs/openid-financial-api-part-2-ID2.html) specify a more stringent set of requirements that ASPSPs and TPPs must adhere to.
+ The [FAPI read & Write API Security Profile](https://openid.net/specs/openid-financial-api-part-2-ID2.html) specify a more stringent set of requirements that ASPSPs and TPPs must adhere to.

+Earlier versions of this specification referenced the use of [The UK Open Banking Security Profile](https://bitbucket.org/openid/obuk/src/4630771db004da59992fb201641f5c4ff2c881f1/uk-openbanking-security-profile.md?at=master&fileviewer=file-view-default).
+It should be noted that the UK Open Banking Security Profile is no longer supported by OBIE.
+ASPSPs should not implement this profile, but should use FAPI instead.

 ##### id_token_hint